josokw/ExamGenerator/README.md

 The excutable can be found in the *bin* directory.

-## Generating an exam
+## Generating an exam pdf file

 If the current directory is *build*, use the next command:

     ../bin/ExamGenerator -e ../examGenScripts/testDummyExam.exm

-A pdf will be generated if no syntax errors has occurred.
+A pdf will be generated if no syntax errors in the exam script has occurred.

+Use the *-d* option for generating detailed debug info in the log file:

+    ../bin/ExamGenerator -e ../examGenScripts/testDummyExam.exm -d